-A Study Evaluating The Efficacy And Safety Of Crovalimab Versus Eculizumab In Participants With Paroxysmal Nocturnal Hemoglobinuria (PNH) Currently Treated With Complement Inhibitors.
+A Study Evaluating The Safety, Pharmacokinetics, and Efficacy Of Crovalimab Versus Eculizumab In Participants With Paroxysmal Nocturnal Hemoglobinuria (PNH) Currently Treated With Complement Inhibitors

 open to all eligible people

-A study designed to evaluate the non-inferiority of crovalimab compared with eculizumab in participants with PNH currently treated with complement inhibitors.
-This study will enroll approximately 250 participants.
+A study designed to evaluate the safety of crovalimab with eculizumab in participants with PNH currently treated with complement inhibitors.
+This study will enroll approximately 190 participants.

 Treosulfan-Based Conditioning Regimen Before a Blood or Bone Marrow Transplant for the Treatment of Bone Marrow Failure Diseases (BMT CTN 1904)